dcastil/tailwind-merge/docs/configuration.md

 import { extendTailwindMerge } from 'tailwind-merge'

 const customTwMerge = extendTailwindMerge<'foo' | 'bar' | 'baz'>({
-    // ↓ Override eleemnts from the default config
+    // ↓ Override elements from the default config
     //   It has the same shape as the `extend` object, so we're going to skip it here.
     override: {},
     // ↓ Extend values from the default config